arjhuang/iohmm-automated-auditor-inquiry/README.md

 >An "Auditor Inquiry - Client Response" data sample is also available in this repository.
 >
 >The program is built using Dr. Mogeng Yin's [Input Output Hidden Markov Model (IOHMM) Python package](https://github.com/Mogeng/IOHMM).
+### Data Description

+>The sample data have 52 communicating dyads simulating the auditor-client communication process.